lilyqin7/PixelStitch/README.txt

     classes necessary for the program to run: please have these files in the same folder as main.py!
 (This also goes for cmu_graphics)

-    to install PIL,
+    to install PIL, type the follwing into a new Python file and run: import sys
+        print(f'"{sys.executable}" -m pip install pillow')
+        print(f'"{sys.executable}" -m pip install requests')

-    open Command Prompt, copy in output
+    open Command Promt and copy in output

     all images are linked at the top of main.py and here: https://drive.google.com/file/d/1jT-9pziOpiJH7XHoS11JsRwiN8srBptv/view?usp=sharing

+Shortcuts:
+    Keep clicking the button in the lower right hand corner!